Frequently Asked Questions

 How many sessions will I need?

-There is no definite answer to this question, and it really does depend on what brings you to counselling.
+There is no definite answer to this question, and it really does depend on what brings you to therapy.
 It can be safe to say you may require more than one or two sessions to make any headway.
-Some people find a few sessions are enough while others choose to continue long-term and use counselling as part of their ongoing mental health maintenance.
+Some people find a few sessions are enough while others choose to continue long-term and use therapy as part of their ongoing mental health maintenance.
 There is no one correct answer to this question, but we will work together empowering you to make this decision for yourself.

 What happens during a session?

-During the first session I will take time to get to know you and find out what brought you to counselling.
+During the first session I will take time to get to know you and find out what brought you to therapy.
 We will discuss your expectations and what you would like to achieve from our time together.
-We are all unique individuals, and each counselling session reflects that.
+We are all unique individuals, and each therapy session reflects that.
 There is no set structure, and you will take the lead, but I will be alongside you as you explore and make sense of the issues you are facing at your own pace.
 I will use questions to help you explore the challenges you are facing, and I may also gently challenge you to provide alternative perspectives and insights.
 The counselling relationship is central to successful therapy, it is a team effort where we both work as equals to empower you to make the changes you want.

-How long are counselling sessions?
+How long are therapy sessions?

 How much are sessions?